1973 Buffalo Bills season: Week 6

 Miami took over first place in the AFC East by halting Simpson's streak of consecutive 100-yard performances.
 They held him to 55 yards on 14 carries before he left the game with an ankle sprain in the fourth quarter.
 Miami posted a 21-point second quarter highlighted by a pair of touchdown passes from Bob Griese to Jim Mandich.
 The Bills made no first downs in the first half.
 Leypoldt and Garo Yepremian opened and closed the scoring by swapping field goals.
 The Dolphins' other touchdown came when a 21-yard Paul Warfield reception set up a Mercury Morris 4-yard touchdown.

 Week 7

 Simpson set an NFL record for yards in the first seven games by surpassing 1,000 yards with a 157-yard effort.
 His total of 1,025 was 54 ahead of Brown's pace.
 Simpson set the NFL single-game record for carries with 39 surpassing the 38 by Jim Nance in 1966 and Harry Newman in 1934.
-In the game, the Chiefs fumbled on their opening possession on their own 15-yard-line, leading to a Bills touchdown on four consecutive rushes.
-Three plays into the Chiefs' second possession Cheyunski intercepted Len Dawson and returned it 31 yards to the 4-yard-line leading to another Simpson score, giving them a 14–0 lead 3:37 into the game.
-Leypoldt added three field goals.
+In the Monday night game, the visiting Chiefs fumbled on their opening possession on their own 15-yard-line, leading to a Bills touchdown on four consecutive rushes.
+Three plays into the Chiefs' second possession, Cheyunski intercepted Len Dawson and returned it 31 yards to the 4-yard-line, leading to another Simpson score for a 14–0 lead in the first quarter.
+Leypoldt added three field goals in the third quarter.